Ali-Umed/fast-order/readme.md

 We welcome contributions to Fast React!
 If you have any suggestions or improvements, feel free to create an issue or submit a pull request.

-## About Fast React
+## About Fast Order

-Fast React is designed to provide a seamless and efficient pizza ordering experience.
+Fast Order is designed to provide a seamless and efficient pizza ordering experience.
 Leveraging modern React features, state management with Redux Toolkit, and Tailwind CSS for responsive design, this application ensures users have a smooth and intuitive experience from start to finish.

 ## Key Components